FabianMaas/TRNG/README.md

 <h3 align="center">True Random Number Generator</h3>

   <p align="center">
-    Am awesome TRNG based on a modified galton board.<br>
+    An awesome TRNG based on a modified galton board.<br>
     Includes a REST API and a simple frontend.
     <br />
     <a href="https://github.com/FabianMaas/TRNG"><strong>Explore the docs »</strong></a>